 As regular readers of my blog (if there is such a thing) probably know, I’m a bit of a radio junkie – spending many hours every day listening to Old Time Radio dramas, public radio, AM radio and podcasts.
 Therefore it shouldn’t come as a surprise that 20 August is a pretty big deal to … Continue reading A happy birthday, of sorts, to radio

 REMEMBER RADIO?
-Frank Sant'Agata's Remember When We Listened to the Radio If you're at all like me, when you're in the mood to listen to music, radio is one of the least likely places you turn.
-There was a time (1983 till around 2000) when the radio was the primary source of my exposure to … Continue reading Los Angeles’s AM radio — a welcome alternative to FM’s Radio Ga Ga
+If you're at all like me, when you're in the mood to listen to music, radio is one of the least likely places you turn.
+There was a time (1983 till around 2000) when the radio was the primary source of my exposure to new music.
+When I moved to LA in 1999, … Continue reading Los Angeles’s AM Radio

 Today is the 57th birthday of X Minus One, a science fiction anthology that debuted on NBC radio on 24 April 1955.
 It began as a sort-of revival of pioneering sci-fi program, Dimension X and the first fifteen episodes were remakes from that series.
 The remainder of the episodes were originals from staff writers Ernest … Continue reading Happy Birthday, X Minus One – radio’s greatest sci-fi anthology!